 top of page

-A meeting place for people, horses, and well-being
+A place of encounter for people, horses, and wellbeing

-Horseback riding for therapeutic purposes has ancient origins: as early as the 4th century BC, Hippocrates of Cos recommended its practice to relieve anxiety and insomnia.
-The first scientific contribution to the field was made by the physician Giuseppe Benvenuti in 1759, but it was only after the First World War that horses were officially introduced into rehabilitation programs.
+Equestrian practice for therapeutic purposes has ancient origins: as early as the fourth century BC, Hippocrates of Kos recommended riding as a way to relieve anxiety and insomnia.
+The first scientific contribution to the field was made by the physician Giuseppe Benvenuti in 1759, while horses began to be formally introduced into rehabilitation programmes after the First World War.

-Today, equine-assisted activities are used not only for conditions such as cerebral palsy, autism, and Down syndrome, but also for disorders acquired following trauma or injury.
-Thanks to their sensitivity, adaptability, and intelligence, horses represent a valuable support system, capable of evoking profound emotions and stimulating the development of residual abilities.
+Today, equine-assisted activities are used not only in relation to conditions such as cerebral palsy, autism, and Down syndrome, but also to support people with difficulties acquired following trauma or injury.
+Thanks to their sensitivity, adaptability, and intelligence, horses can offer valuable support, eliciting profound emotional responses and encouraging the development of existing abilities.

-These are the principles behind the Fabrizio Moretti Foundation's first project: the creation, in Prato, in the heart of Tuscany, of a center of excellence open to children and young people experiencing difficult economic, social, or family situations, equipped with indoor and outdoor riding arenas, stables, changing rooms, and a clubhouse.
+These principles lie at the heart of the Fabrizio Moretti Foundation’s first project: the creation of a centre of excellence in Prato, in the heart of Tuscany, open to children and young people facing challenging economic, social, or family circumstances.
+The centre includes indoor and outdoor riding arenas, stables, changing rooms, and a clubhouse.

 IMG_4266.HEIC